-Cleveland Police put Evans under surveillance acting on community tips (some of which came from an alleged aid FBI informant) that Evans and his group were stockpiling weapons.
-Evans had a turbulent history with the polices and, rightfully or otherwise, the surveillance pushed him into a heightened state of paranoia.
-Unrelated to Evans and the surveillance team, city tow truck driver William McMillan, was dispatched to the area to remove an abandoned vehicle from Beulah Avenue between E. 123rd Street and Lakeview Road just as the violence broke out.
-McMillan claimed that a man with a shotgun (who had possibly mistaken him for a police officer due to the color of his uniform) opened fire on him.
-That was followed by a volley of sniper fire from the bushes in front of his tow truck.
-McMillan identified one of the snipers as Evans.
-Evans recounted it differently.
-In his account, he was around the corner walking to the Lakeview Tavern when he heard a single shot and saw McMillan running toward him, followed by machine gun fire which killed one of his associates, Amir Iber Katir.
-Evans' testimony that the first victim was a black nationalist agrees with the Cleveland Police's version of events.
-The shootout lasted for an hour with casualties on both sides.
-In total, there were twenty-two casualties and six deaths.
-Evans eventually surrendered after his carbine jammed telling the trio of arresting officers, "If my carbine hadn't jammed I would have killed you three."
+Cleveland Police were already monitoring Evans following tips that he and his group had stockpiled weapons.
+However, after questionable intelligence from FBI informants within the New Libyan group about an attack they were allegedly planning, on 23 July police conspicuously parked cars outside the Auburndale Ave. apartment house where the group lived.
+Evans had a turbulent history with the police and the surveillance pushed him into a heightened state of paranoia, convincing him that a police assault was imminent.
+Unrelated to the surveillance operation, a city tow truck was dispatched to the area to remove an abandoned vehicle from Beulah Avenue between E. 123rd St. and Lakeview Rd., and at 8:20 PM was fired on by Evans' New Libyans, who wounded the driver William McMillan.
+McMillan claimed that a man with a shotgun was the first to shoot, followed by a volley from snipers hiding in some nearby bushes, one of whom McMillan claimed was Evans.
+Evans recounted it differently, that he was around the corner walking to the Lakeview Tavern when he heard a single shot and saw McMillan running toward him, followed by machine gun fire which killed one of his associates, Amir Iber Katir.
+Evans' testimony that the first victim was a Black nationalist comports with the Cleveland Police's version of events.
+The shootout lasted for about an hour; in total, there were 22 casualties including the seven confirmed deaths.
+Evans participated in the early skirmishes but then hid in the attic of a home on Lakeview Road, a block from the Auburndale apartment house.
+He claimed his gun had jammed but others dispute his account.
+Upon surrendering Evans told the trio of arresting officers, "If my carbine hadn't jammed I would have killed you three."

 Masotti, Louis H., and Jerome R. Corsi.
 Shoot-out in Cleveland (1969).